Mansfield Museum: Ceramics

 A gallery is dedicated to the ceramic works of William Billingsley and Rachel Manner's lustreware.

 Awards

 The museum, with a focus on natural history, is known for being family friendly.
-The museum received an award from The Guardian Newspaper in 2011.
+The museum received an award from The Guardian newspaper in 2011 beating the Science Museum and the Natural History Museum in London.

 Mansfield museum also won an award by the Museum Development East Midlands in 2019 with the best project on a shoestring for ‘Fitness, Food & Fun’.

 The former curator of Mansfield museum Liz Weston received an MBE in 2013 for her services to heritage and the community.

+In November 2025 the museum received two awards from the Museum Development Midlands Power of Place awards one for the Creative Collections Award in recognition of the World of Birds exhibition.
+The inclusive impact award was also given to Mansfield Museum for its work with disabled and vulnerable women.